 Laird Thermal Systems Solution

 The Nextreme Value Chiller Series uses high-performance, compressor-based technologies to cool equipment well below ambient temperatures and dissipate heat away from thermally sensitive equipment.
-The chiller offers a high coefficient of performance (COP) and can maintain a thermal set point with an accuracy of ±0.5°C in the supply coolant.
-Available in a footprint as small as 14.9 x 19.7 x 23.6 inches, the Nextreme Value Chiller is smaller than most conventional cooling solutions.
+The chillers from the value series offer a high coefficient of performance (COP) and can maintain a thermal set point with an accuracy of ±0.5°C in the supply coolant.
+Available in a footprint as small as 19.0 x 22.1 inches the Nextreme Value Chillers are smaller than most conventional cooling solutions.

 - Pump technology with no-wear components